ggatward/GG_Kickstart/README.md

 * kt_activation_keys
 Activation key to use when registering with Red Hat Satellite.
 This will normally be auto-populated by Satellite itself via Host Group configuration, but may be overridden if required.

+* enable-puppet4
+If set to 'true' will install puppet4 client instead of puppet3.
+This requires that the puppet master is also using puppet4, or puppet will fail on the client.

+* ansible_tower_provisioning
+If set to 'true' Ansible Tower provisioning callback will be used to run a post-install playbook.

+* ansible_host_config_key
+Authentication key for provisioning callback playbook

+* ansible_tower_fqdn
+FQDN of Ansible Tower for provisioning callback playbook

+* ansible_job_template_id
+Job ID of provisioning callback playbook